-Size Size of lot in terms of area.
+Size of lot in terms of area.
 Evaluate if the lot size of property or comparable conforms to the average cut of the lots in the area and estimate the impact of the lot size differences on land value.
 Shape Particular form or configuration of the lot.
-A highly irregular shape limits the usable area whereas an ideal lot configuration maximizes the usable area of the lot which is associated in designing an improvement which conforms with the highest and best use of the property.
-Location Location of comparative properties whether on a main road, or secondary road.
-Road width could also be a consideration if data is available.
+A highly irregular shape limits the usable area whereas an ideal lot configuration maximizes the usable area of the lot which is associated in designing an improvement which conforms with the highest and best Location of comparative properties whether on a main road, or secondary road.
+Road Location width could also be a consideration if data is available.
 As a rule, properties located along a main road are superior to properties located along a secondary road.
 Time Element An adjustment for market conditions is made if general property values have appreciated or depreciated since the transaction dates due to inflation or deflation or a change in investor's perceptions of the market over time.
 In which case, the current data is superior to historic data.
 Discount Generally, asking prices in ads posted for sale are negotiable.
 Discount is the amount the seller or developer is willing to deduct from the posted selling price if the transaction will be in cash or equivalent.
-Risk premium The return in excess of the risk-free rate of return that an investment is expected to yield.
-Reasonable profit margin Mark up of biological assets at different stages of development.
-Adjusted commercial farmgate prices Fair value based on commercial farmgate prices, adjusted by considering the age, breed and genetic merit
+Risk premium The return in excess of the risk-free rate of return that an investment is expected to Reasonable Mark up of biological assets at different stages of development. profit margin Fair value based on commercial farmgate prices, adjusted by considering the age, Adjusted commercial breed and genetic merit farmgate prices